San Jose Sharks: History

-Formation
+San Francisco Bay Area hockey

-The Sharks origins began with the San Francisco Seals of the Western Hockey League (WHL) when they were awarded an expansion franchise for San Francisco on April 23, 1961, to former Vancouver Canucks owner Coleman (Coley) Hall.
-The Seals won two WHL championships and were renamed to the California Seals in 1966, playing their games at the Oakland Coliseum Arena.
+Ice hockey in the San Francisco Bay Area began with the San Francisco Seals of the Western Hockey League (WHL) when they were awarded an expansion franchise for San Francisco on April 23, 1961.
+The Seals won two WHL championships and were renamed to the California Seals in 1966.

-The following season, the California Golden Seals joined the NHL, played their seasons from 1967 to 1976, who were neither successful on the ice nor at the box office.
+In 1967, the California Golden Seals joined the NHL as part of the 1967 NHL expansion.
+They played their seasons from 1967 to 1976, but were neither successful on the ice nor at the box office.
 Gordon and George Gund III became minority owners of the Golden Seals in 1974, and were instrumental in their move to Cleveland in 1976 and a 1978 merger with the Minnesota North Stars, which they purchased that year.

-In 1988, group led by former Hartford Whalers owner Howard Baldwin was pushing the NHL to bring a team to San Jose, where a new arena was being built.
+In 1988, a group led by former Hartford Whalers owner Howard Baldwin was pushing the NHL to bring a team to San Jose, where a new arena was being built.
 Eventually, the League struck a compromise: the Gunds would sell their share of the North Stars to Baldwin's group, with the Gunds receiving an expansion team in the Bay Area to begin play in the 1991–92 season and being allowed to take a certain number of players from the North Stars to their new club.

+San Jose Sharks birth

 In return, the North Stars would be allowed to participate as an equal partner in an expansion draft with the new Bay Area team.
 On May 5, 1990, the Gunds officially sold their share of the North Stars to Baldwin and were awarded a new team for the Bay Area, based in San Jose.
 The owners paid to the league an expansion fee of US$45 million and the new franchise was approved on May 9.

 Over 5,000 potential names were submitted by mail for the new team.
 While the first-place finisher was "Blades", the Gunds were concerned about the name's potentially negative association with weapons, and went with the runner-up, "Sharks".
-The name was said to have been inspired by the large number of sharks living in the Pacific Ocean.
+The name was inspired by the large number of sharks living in the Pacific Ocean.
 Seven varieties live there, and one area of water near the Bay Area is known as the "red triangle" because of its shark population.
 Matt Levine—the team's first marketing head—said of the new name, "Sharks are relentless, determined, swift, agile, bright and fearless.
 We plan to build an organization that has all those qualities."
-In 1990, Jack Ferreira was hired as the team's first general manager.
+Jack Ferreira was hired as the team's first general manager.